richardgiddings/goodgym-events-api/README.md

 ## Changes Needed

+- Need to handle updates properly (state in returned data).
+For example the data could contain two update references to an event and we need to handle these in the correct order.

-At the moment it only gets the first page of data but its unclear how the next link works at the moment to get subsequent data.
+- At the moment it only gets the first page of data but its unclear how the next link works at the moment to get subsequent data.
 [This](https://openactive.io/realtime-paged-data-exchange/#:~:text=4.3.1%20Modified%20Timestamp%20and%20ID) is how the next data should work I believe.